TracyGJG/utilities/docs/ancillaries.md

 ### Parameters

-- ...nums - a (rest) array of numbers.
+- ...nums: a (rest) array of numbers.

 ### Return Value